Lash Extension Safety and Aftercare Sourcing Archive for Quality Checks

 “I heard lashes make your real ones fall out.”“No, that’s not true.”“That only happens with heavy, cheap lashes.
 We use LASHMAITRE Flat Lashes which are 40% lighter than standard.
 They are designed specifically to protect your natural growth.”

-“My friend had bald spots.”“She went to a bad tech.”“That is called Traction Alopecia.
+“My friend had bald spots.”“She went to a bad tech.”“That is called lash stress.
 It comes from overloading the lash.
 I will perform a Lash Health Analysis today and customize a weight that is safe for your specific follicles.”

 “I want to take a break to let them breathe.”“Okay, see you later.”“Hair doesn’t have lungs; it doesn’t need to breathe.
 It needs to be clean.
 Let’s switch you to a lower-weight Volume Set so you can maintain the look without stress.”